google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 and queries that are defined in this document.

-\[RFC Editor: please update 'RFCXXXX' to refer to this document, once its RFC number is known, through the document.\]
+\[RFC Editor: please update 'RFCXXXX' to refer to this document, once its RFC number is known, through the document.
+Also, the OID assigned below must also appear in the appendix as indicated. \]

 --- middle